-Very little seems to be known about the alnico G12 speakers from the 1940’s and 1950’s.
-Examples do turn up online from time to time, and I’ll share some of the ones I have seen here.
+Very little seems to be known about the very early Celestion and Rola G12 speakers from the 1940’s and 1950’s such as the Rola / Celestion B025, the P74 and P44.
+Examples do turn up online from time to time, and I’ll share some of the information and examples that I have found here.

 We already know from existing date code charts that the year code for 1956 is the letter A. I think it is safe to assume that Celestion were using the same A to M cycle before 1956.
 So working right back to the letter A would give us the table shown below.